dummy-team/dummy/README.md

 ## Grunt to make your life easier

-- Compile your Scss files
+- Compile your `scss` files
 - Prefixe your CSS
 - Compile your CoffeScript files
 - Serve your files & open the browser for you
-- Live reload your modifications
+- Sync and reload your modifications accross browsers
 - Generate annotated sources using [groc](https://github.com/nevir/groc)
-  - You'll need the pygments package installed – otherwise you'll get a !
-Failed to highlight error.
+  - You'll need the pygments package installed – otherwise you'll get a `!
+Failed to highlight` error.
 - Uglify your sources